fbpx

 Why it matters

-We work with community members, advocates, lawyers, and allies of justice across Hong Kong to ensure that the most marginalised members of Hong Kong society have access to a fairer justice system.
+We work with lawyers, social workers, medical professionals, NGO workers and community leaders across Hong Kong to ensure that the most marginalised members of Hong Kong society have access to legal help and basic services.

-We believe this work is both vital and invaluable to the continued health of Hong Kong society.
+We believe this work is both vital and invaluable to Hong Kong SAR as a diverse and inclusive society.
 But don’t take our word for it; hear from some of those we’ve worked with:

 “Working in Justice Centre was a unique and invaluable experience.
 I was given genuine responsibilities in conducting country of origin research and drafting legal documents, and was made to feel a valued member of the team.
 I especially valued every opportunity to listen to Justice Centre’s clients.
 Hearing of their experiences both before and after their arrivals in Hong Kong gave me an enormous appreciation of the importance of the work that the Justice Centre does in protecting the most vulnerable in society.”